dannyshmueli/ExtractVariable/readme.md

 # Extract Variable #
-This is plugin let's you select code in Xcode and extract it to a variable
+This is plugin let's you select code in Xcode and extract it to a variable.
 //TODO: add screenshot before and after.

 ## Installation ##